andreyod/llm-d/guides/inference-scheduling/README.xpu.md

     --namespace ${NAMESPACE}
 ```

+**_IMPORTANT:_** When using long namespace names (like `llm-d-inference-scheduler`), the generated pod hostnames may become too long and cause issues due to Linux hostname length limitations (typically 64 characters maximum).
+It's recommended to use shorter namespace names (like `llm-d`) and set `RELEASE_NAME_POSTFIX` to generate shorter hostnames and avoid potential networking or vLLM startup problems.

 **Note**: For public models, you can use any valid HuggingFace token or leave it empty.

 ## Step 7: Deploy Intel XPU Inference Scheduling